128technology/docs/docs/config_wan_assurance.md

 Use the following process to onboard 128T SSR’s to the MIST cloud.
 Since 128T can run on any certified hardware or virtual machine, this process relies on an on-premise conductor to assist in the onboarding.

-:::Important
+:::important
 Configuring WAN Assurance requires Administrator level priviledges on all platforms, SSR/128T and MIST.
 :::

 High Level Steps:
-Install the MIST WAN Assurance Plugin on the Conductor create an account on the MIST portal.
+- Install the MIST WAN Assurance Plugin on the Conductor
+- create an account on the MIST portal.
-Create Sites
+- Create Sites

-## Enable WAN Assurance on the Conductor - GUI
+## Install the MIST WAN Assurance Plugin on the Conductor - GUI

 Using the plugin installation workflow, install the Mist WAN Assurance plugin onto the Conductor.